A monthly review and outlook of the Asian Quality Bond market.

 The long duration of the Fund was maintained, though some longer dated positions were pared to keep the Fund’s duration tolerance within limits.
 In what was a largely sideway moving secondary market, the Fund tactically switched Chinese technology names where spreads looked rich into BBB-rated names where the team felt there was room for further spread tightening.
 The Fund also closed an underweight in South Korea by participating in Korean corporate issuances.

-On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned -0.86% in June, underperforming its benchmark by -0.70%.
+On a net-of-fees basis (SGD terms), the First Sentier Asian Quality Bond Fund returned -1.05% in June, underperforming its benchmark by -0.79%.

 On a relative basis, the Fund underperformed its benchmark as overweights in Chinese property detracted from performance.
 This was partially offset by the Fund’s exposure in high quality quasi-sovereigns and longer dated credits where spreads tightened over the month.
 Exposure in local currency bonds and the Japanese yen also detracted from performance.